Lawrie McMenemy: Northern Ireland

 A year later, in 1998 McMenemy was appointed Northern Ireland manager, but he was not successful and he resigned two years later after they failed to qualify for the 2000 European Championships.

+Other football work

 Since 2000, McMenemy has concentrated on his role as FA special ambassador, travelling to Afghanistan in 2002 to help set up a national league and liaising with the English team in the Special Olympics.

-In July 2006, he was appointed a non-executive director of Southampton F.C.
+In July 2006, he was appointed a non-executive director of Southampton FC.

 Media work

 McMenemy has made frequent appearances on TV football panels since 1972 as well as BBC TV's "Superkids" and TVS's "Children's Challenge".
 He also regularly appeared on TV-am prior to 1990 as their football analyst.
 He presented BBC Radio's "Down Your Way" in 1989 and was a summariser for Sky TV News & Eurosport satellite TV until 1990.
 He currently is in demand as an after-dinner speaker.
 He has written several books on management motivation.
 He wrote a regular column in the Southern Daily Echo.
 He has appeared on the documentary Dream Fans the Spirit of Southampton in 2005.
 He is also the author of a testimonial in The Future of the NHS.
 His media work also saw him as a panel member of 5 World Cups as well as TV appearances on This Is Your Life and Parkinson.
 McMenemy is also the Chairman of the Special Olympics UK.
 He hosts the Special Olympics Gateshead Tyne & Wear annual awards night.